ozzush/virtual-machines-homework/README.md

 ```

 Cache associativity fluctuates in the 11-12 range, but cache size fluctuates quite a bit
-depending on which stride the last jump has happened.
+depending on which stride was being tested when the last jump has happened.

 ### `maxData`